golemfactory/yagna-docs/yajsapi/hig-level/hello.md

 2023-01-23 13:45:59.408+01:00 [yajsapi] info: Computation finished in 7.2s
 ```

-`Helo World` is the result we received from executing the `echo "Hello World"` command inside our provider's exe unit.
+The output "Hello World" is the result received from executing the `echo "Hello World"` command inside the provider's exe unit.

 Ready for a more complex scenario?
-Take a look at the next article which implements a slightly more complicated cases.
+Take a look at the next article which implements a slightly more complicated case.